 What are the Different Types of MBA Courses in Japan?

-This is a general yet one of the most popular MBA programs in Japan that will need around 1-2 years to complete.
-It doesn’t matter which specialization you choose as per your MBA degree, you will find most of them in full-time MBA programs.
+- Full-Time MBA: This is a general yet one of the most popular MBA programs in Japan that will need around 1-2 years to complete.
+It doesn’t matter which specialisation you choose as per your MBA degree, you will find most of them in full-time MBA programs.

-This specific MBA program is perfect for working individuals who want to complete their higher education while also working in a job.
-This MBA program is also beneficial as it’s for professionals who have more than 5v years of working experience.
+- Executive MBA: This specific MBA program is perfect for working individuals who want to complete their higher education while also working in a job.
+This MBA program is also beneficial as it’s for professionals who have more than 5 years of working experience.

-Gone are the days when the MBA degree only gained sub-fields in Commerce.
-The technologically advanced country Japan offers MBAs in trending as well as traditional fields.
-You will easily find popular options like MBA in Finance along with the latest ones like MBA in Information Technology, and MBA in Digital Marketing.
-Along with these streams, tabulated below are the specialisations in which you can pursue MBA in Japan-
+The technologically advanced country, Japan, offers MBAs in trending as well as traditional fields.
+You will easily find popular options like MBA in Finance, along with the latest ones like MBA in Information Technology and MBA in Digital Marketing.
+Along with these streams, tabulated below are the specialisations in which you can pursue an MBA in Japan-

 Supply Chain and Operations Management | Tourism/ Hospitality Management | Finance/ Accounting/ Economics |